Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Crystal Distance Functions

 \subsection{Definitions}

-\paragraph{$\bm{d_\mathrm{smat}}$} is the most widely used discrete distance, derived from the ``fit” method of the StructureMatcher class in the pymatgen library \citep{ong2013python}.
-The algorithm proceeds as follows: \begin{enumerate} \item The function first checks for compositional identity.
-If the two input crystals have different compositions, it returns a distance of 1. \item If the compositions match, the algorithm reduces the input structures to their primitive cells.
-Then, it systematically searches through all possible lattice transformations and translations to align one structure with the other.
-A match is declared (distance = 0) if an alignment is found where all corresponding atoms are of the same chemical element and the distance between each matched atom pair is below a predefined threshold.
-Otherwise, the function returns a distance of 1. \end{enumerate} Essentially, the first step checks for compositional differences, while the second checks for structural differences.
-Consequently, when applied to the examples in Table~\ref{tab:example}, this function returns a distance of 1 for every pair except for the first one (wz-ZnO and its supercell), which is compositionally and structurally identical.
-Note that $d_\mathrm{smat}$ is mathematically not a pseudometric because it can violate the triangle inequality.
-For example, consider three crystals, $x, x'$, and $x''$.
-It is possible for the difference between $x$ and $x'$ to be below the matching threshold, and the same for $x'$ and $x''$, resulting in $d_\mathrm{smat}(x, x') = 0$ and $d_\mathrm{smat}(x', x'') = 0$.
-However, the cumulative difference could mean that $d_\mathrm{smat}(x, x'') = 1$, which violates the inequality ($0 + 0 \ngeq 1$).
-Nevertheless, for simplicity, we refer to $d_\mathrm{smat}$ as a ``distance” throughout this paper, as we do with other pseudometric functions introduced below.
+\paragraph{\bm{$d_\mathrm{smat}$}} is the most widely used discrete distance, derived from the ``fit" method of the StructureMatcher class in the pymatgen library \citepsi{si-ong2013python}.
+The algorithm operates via a two-step procedure: \begin{enumerate} \item Compositional difference: The function first checks for compositional identity.
+Distinct compositions yield a distance of 1. \item Structural difference: Given a compositional match, the algorithm reduces the input structures to their primitive cells.
+Subsequently, it systematically searches through all possible lattice transformations and translations to align one structure with the other.
+A match is declared (distance = 0) if an alignment is found where all corresponding atoms are of the same chemical element and the distance between each matched atom pair falls below a predefined threshold.
+Otherwise, the function returns a distance of 1. \end{enumerate} When applied to the examples in Table~\ref*{tab:example} (main text), this function returns a distance of 1 for every pair except for the first one (wz-ZnO and its supercell), which is compositionally and structurally identical.
+It is important to note that $d_\mathrm{smat}$ is mathematically not a pseudometric because it can violate the triangle inequality.
+To illustrate, consider three crystals, $x, x'$, and $x''$.
+Deviations between $x$ and $x'$, and between $x'$ and $x''$, may fall within the matching threshold (implying $d_\mathrm{smat}(x, x') = 0$ and $d_\mathrm{smat}(x', x'') = 0$).
+However, the cumulative deviation may result in $d_\mathrm{smat}(x, x'') = 1$, thereby violating the condition ($0 + 0 \ngeq 1$).
+Nevertheless, for simplicity, we refer to $d_\mathrm{smat}$ as a ``distance” throughout this work, as we do with other pseudometric functions introduced below.